projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Create default deny traffic Calico network policy, namespaced

 In the following example, we specify a default deny **NetworkPolicy** that denies all traffic for workloads in the namespace, **engineering**.
-It is an implicit default deny policy without rules; it will always be in effect, regardless of the ordering scheme that you may specify in normal policies.

 ```
 apiVersion: projectcalico.org/v3